trennlinie

 Martin: (laughs) "Obviously we know that people are going to be interested in the Dave-drugs angle, but hopefully they'll also be interested in the fact that we've finished an album."[15]

-Martin: "The title – Ultra - really fits in with our new line-up.
-We lost a member along the way and now it's the new, improved, slimmed-down version." (laughs) "I think it's a great, positive title.[16]
+Martin: "The title - Ultra - really fits in with our new line-up.
+We lost a member along the way and now it's the new, improved, slimmed-down version." (laughs) "I think it's a great, positive title.[17]
 I think this is the album with the least religious connotations.
-It's hardly Songs of Faith and Devotion.
+It's hardly SOFAD.
 I think religion is one of those things that's so important - it's a crux of life - that you can't help cutting on it every now and again.
 But I think we have overdone it in the past.
 So I am consciously trying not to get involved with it every time I pick up a pen.
-It's just too easy for me to fall into writing about religion, because it is one of my fascinations.[17]
-Barrel Of A Gun's about understanding what you're about and realising that you don't necessarily fit into somebody else's scheme of things.[18]"
+It's just too easy for me to fall into writing about religion, because it is one of my fascinations."[18]

-David: "The song sums up the way I was treating myself and everybody around me.
+Dave: "The song sums up the way I was treating myself and everybody around me.
 That's what life had in store for me every day.
 It's a really powerful statement.
-When you're in that kind of row, the last thing on your mind is dying."[19]
+When you're in that kind of row, the last thing on your mind is dying."[20]

 trennlinie

-David: "Barrel Of A Gun - we shot that in Morocco.
+Dave: "Barrel of a Gun - we shot that in Morocco.
 The interesting thing about that video was that I had eyes painted over the top of my eyes.
 There's this wall round the old city of Morocco, this huge wall, which to the Moroccans is basically a bathroom.
 It's like where they go and take a s*** and stuff like that, right?
 I had to walk all the way along this wall down one side where they was filming me so there's the wall on one side and I'd be like, 'Left ...right ...' because every time they came along to some guy that was, like, doing his business there - I had no idea, I'm blind you know!
 I'm walking through all this stuff, this s***!
-Which was very amusing for Anton [Corbijn] and Richard [the producer] at the time...
+Which was very amusing for Anton [Corbijn] and Richard [the producer] at the time. [...]
 It's No Good I think was probably one of the most fun videos that I've ever made.
 Anton took it to the extreme.
-I got to really kind of like play a role, and play a part that Anton wanted me in - the real has-been rock'n'roll star that ends up playing these places but he still thinks he's larger and bigger than life itself."[20]
+I got to really kind of like play a role, and play a part that Anton wanted me in - the real has-been rock'n'roll star that ends up playing these places but he still thinks he's larger and bigger than life itself."[21]

-Presenter: "You have a ring ... in your scrotum!?
+Interviewer: "You have a ring ... in your scrotum!?
 I hope you were strung out on dope when you got that done - you didn't do that consciously, did you?"

-David: "You know what?
+Dave: "You know what?
 I wasn't and it really hurt!"

-Presenter: "Well no, duh, Dave!
+Interviewer: "Well no, duh, Dave!
 Ah, what a surprise!" (laughs)

-Presenter: "Yeah ... that doesn't make it sound any the less painful though!"[23]
+Interviewer: "Yeah ... that doesn't make it sound any the less painful though!"[25]

 Presenter: "And do you still have it there?"

-In 1994, when the guiche was done, David explained that it was done a day after his wedding with Theresa because he wanted a ring but he didn't want to wear a ring.
+In 1994, when the guiche was done, Dave explained that it was done a day after his wedding with Theresa because he wanted a ring, but he didn't want to WEAR a ring.
+He doesn't have it anymore.
+In a later interview he said he had taken it out, after one of his children had asked him why he had had an earring in his a***.

 Luscious Apparatus